bmorrisondev/clerk-supabase-integration-demo/README.md

-# Clerk Supabase Integration Demo
+# Clerk Supabase Next.js Demo

 This repository demonstrates how the Clerk Supabase integration operates